All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 FLOW 3,533 3.4 years 0 cases 1 case

 As you can see, the numbers are tiny and nearly equal between people taking semaglutide and people taking placebo (a dummy pill).
-Statistically, there is no meaningful difference.
+Statistically, there's no meaningful difference.
 The very small number of cases in both groups reflects the background rate of thyroid cancer that occurs in any large population, regardless of what medications they take.

 When researchers combined data from all GLP-1 medication studies (not just semaglutide), encompassing over 60,000 patients, they still found no statistically significant increase in thyroid cancer.